Mensa International: Organizational structure

 Larger national groups are further subdivided into local groups.
 For example, American Mensa has 134 local groups, with the largest having over 2,000 members and the smallest having fewer than 100.
+German Mensa has 42 local groups, each led by a LocSec (Local Secretary).

 Members may form special interest groups (SIGs) at international, national, and local levels; these SIGs represent a wide variety of interests, ranging from motorcycle clubs to entrepreneurial co-operations.
 Some SIGs are associated with various geographic groups, whereas others act independently of official hierarchy.
 There are also electronic SIGs (eSIGs), which operate primarily as email lists, where members may or may not meet each other in person.

 The Mensa Foundation, a separate charitable U.S. corporation, edits and publishes its own Mensa Research Journal, in which both Mensans and non-Mensans are published on various topics surrounding the concept and measure of intelligence.

 Gatherings

 Mensa has many events for members, from the local to the international level.
 Several countries hold a large event called the Annual Gathering (AG).
 It is held in a different city every year, with speakers, dances, leadership workshops, children's events, games, and other activities.
 The American AG is usually held during the American Independence Day (4 July).